 The primary aim of Lymphoedema therapy is to reduce oedema, lymphoedema and associated concerns.
-Treatment methodology will vary according to the degree of lymphatic obstruction and management strategies aim to restore optimum cellular, tissue and body health when the lymphatic system has been damaged by the likes of traumatic injury, surgery, and treatment for cancer.
+Treatment will vary according to the degree of lymphatic obstruction.
+Management strategies aim to restore optimum cellular, tissue and body health when the lymphatic system has been damaged by the likes of traumatic injury, surgery or treatment for cancer.

-Lymphoedema therapy refers to a range of treatment methods, including manual lymphatic drainage, scar tissue therapy and the application of compression garments, lymph taping and bandaging (combined decongestive therapy) where required.
+Lymphoedema therapy encompasses a range of treatment methods, including manual lymphatic drainage, scar tissue therapy, the application of compression garments, lymph taping and bandaging (combined decongestive therapy) where required.

 Lymphoedema refers to the accumulation of protein rich fluid in the connective tissues.
 The most apparent symptom is swelling in the affected area.
 Depending on severity, symptoms may also include pain, loss of mobility, changes in skin appearance and a heightened risk of infection.